What Is Moon Water And How To Make Your Own

 The moon phases play a big part in your ritual.
 Understanding the moon phases can be the key to making the most out of your moon water.
 Your water will be most charged under a full or new moon, but realistically you can make moon water any night that the moon is out.

-The New Moon is all about setting your intentions, and it’s my favorite time to make moon water because I find it works the best for me.
-Moon water made under the New Moon is best for self-care, love, and manifestation rituals.
+The New Moon is all about setting your intentions, and it’s my favorite time to practice because I find it works the best for me.
+Water charged under the New Moon is best for self-care, love, and manifestation rituals.

 Another thing to keep in mind is the weather!
-If it’s a cloudy night out, that can affect your intentions and the strength of your moon water.
+If it’s a cloudy night out, that can affect your intentions and the strength of your ritual.
 If it’s windy out, you’ll want to make sure that your water is grounded and in a place where it can’t be scattered (speaking from experience).
-When you plan out your moon water ritual, be sure to check the forecast, too.
+When you plan out your ritual, be sure to check the forecast, too.

 Understanding the moon’s phases and its impact on your rituals can help you in every aspect of your craft, but it shines the most in spells that directly involve the moon.